Child Support Requirements for Post-Secondary Education

 Post-secondary or post-minority education, such as college, university, or other advanced education programs, is categorized under section 7 or special expenses.
 And while both divorced parents might voluntarily agree to take care of the post-secondary education expenses, other times, a parent mostly a custodial parent, might raise such a request, or any party in a 50/50 custody child support agreement can do so.

 The age for a post-minority child varies across the states in the US, some 18, some 19, others 21.
 Also, laws like the divorce act and the family law act affect these requirements.
-Courts can also add or reduce the requirements based on factors like; the parent’s financial circumstance, the child involved, and the child’s eligibility to access a loan or grant.
-Also, the court checks the child’s good academic standing, program cost, willingness to remain under his parent, and other possible factors.
-Therefore, this article will show you the basic requirements for states in the US.
+Courts can also adjust requirements based on factors such as the parent’s financial circumstances, the child’s needs, and the child’s eligibility for loans or grants.
+A family lawyer can provide guidance in navigating these adjustments to ensure fair and appropriate arrangements are made.

 Requirements for Child Support for Post-Secondary Education across States in US